wongy123/CNHomeLabWorkshop/README.md

 2. `. script.sh` This will run all the commands in the script file as if you had just copied them into the terminal and run them.
 No execute permission needed.
 3. `source script.sh` This does the same thing as `. script.sh`.

-The difference between `./` and `source` is that any changes to environment variables made in `./` will not affect the current shell, while those in `source` will.
+The difference between `./` and `source` is that any changes to local shell variables made in `./` will not affect the current shell, while those in `source` will.

+For example, in our `StartMongoDB.sh`, lines 3 to 6 set four local variables.
+If we run the script with `./StartMongoDB.sh` and follow up with `echo $CONTAINER_NAME`, we will not see anything printed in response to the `echo` command as that variable does not exist in our current shell.
+However, if we run the script with `source StartmongoDB.sh` and follow up with `echo $CONTAINER_NAME`, we will see `mongodb` as a response.

 #### Step 4